quasarframework/quasar/docs/src/pages/quasar-cli/developing-ssr/ssr-middleware.md

 * Syntax: `<void> render.error({ err, req, res })`
 * Description: Displays a wealth of useful debug information (including the stack trace).
 It's available only in development and NOT in production.

+## Hot Module Reload

+While developing, whenever you change anything in the SSR middlewares, Quasar App CLI will automatically trigger a recompilation of client-side resources and apply the middleware changes to the Nodejs server (Expressjs).

 ## Examples of SSR middleware